ADVICE FOR CRUISERS

 There’s good and bad news about planning a cruise in Maine.
 The good news is that there are over 1000 destinations and 3,500 miles of coastline from which to choose.
 The bad news is that there are so many choices that it may seem impossible to come up with an enjoyable cruise itinerary.
 Fortunately, this CCA guide offers simple and informed solutions.

 The encyclopedic A Cruising Guide to the Maine Coast, a traditional book by Taft and Rindlaub, is considered by many as a must-have resource.
-Its 480 pages and more than a thousand destinations make for an exhaustive reference, with the limitation that the most current 6th Edition has not been updated in over six years.
+Its 480 pages and more than a thousand destinations make for an exhaustive reference, with the limitation that the most current 6th Edition has not been updated in over seven years and is currently out of print.

 The ActiveCaptain app (designed to work with a Garmin Chartplotter and the new Aqua Map App) is interesting.
 It utilizes a multitude of crowd-sourced reviews from contributors with varying experience levels at different times over the past several years.